Updated 03 December 2020

 Just as the coronavirus crisis has brought out the best in humanity, in the form of selfless healthcare workers and the nationwide support for them, it has also – sadly – dredged up some of the worst.
 There are some who see the crisis only as an ‘opportunity’ to con older people out of their life savings.

-Fraud overall has spiked since the beginning of the lockdown, with over £2 million reported lost by more than a thousand individuals, in scams directly relating to the coronavirus.
+Scams overall have spiked since the beginning of the lockdown, with over £2 million reported lost by more than a thousand individuals, in fraud directly relating to the coronavirus.
 Methods include fake emails from leading supermarkets offering free vouchers or delivery slots, drawing the unsuspecting customer to sites that harvest their financial details.

 These are just the more visible scams that have come to light in recent months.
 Pension fraud typically takes far longer to detect, since the damage may only materialise years or even decades later.
 Criminals have had pension pots firmly in their sights since 2015, when pension freedom granted savers unprecedented access to their pots from the age of 55.
 Having exploited that event, it was always inevitable that they would also try to exploit the fallout from COVID-19 to prey on the most vulnerable.